Course: MAVA 102 – Introduction to Media and Communications (Spring 2021)

 Office: Social Sciences SOS 209

 Phone: (212) 338 1133

-This course provides an introductory overview of contemporary media industries and communications, an examination of various factors—historical, economic, political, and cultural—that have shaped media industries, and potential effects of media.
-The course will examine such culture industries as the internet, radio, television, movies, newspapers and journalism, advertising, and public relations, as well as larger issues such as globalization, media regulation and ethics.
+This course provides an introductory overview of contemporary media industries and communications, examining various factors—historical, economic, political, and cultural—that have shaped media industries and potential effects of media.
+The course will examine such culture industries as the internet, radio, television, movies, newspapers and journalism, advertising, and public relations, as well as larger issues such as globalization, media regulation, and ethics.

 GOALS AND OBJECTIVES

 - Learn about main concepts and vocabulary related to media industries, mass communication, audiences, and media production.

 - Learn how contemporary mass media operate-as industries, makers of meaning, and shapers of society.